 But wait!
 She couldn’t give all her secrets away now!
 She had to save some for tomorrow.
 “Well tippets are totally something we’ll be talking about.”

 They seemed pretty interested.
 But what if they didn’t show up?
-What if it was just her and Satheri and Tiphannia in front of a big empty space where no one paid attention to them?
+What if it ended up being her and Satheri and Tiphannia in front of a big empty space where no one paid attention to them?

 Quinn closed her eyes.
 “Think positive thoughts.
 You got this.”

 Satheri saw Serjo Briltasi Talori leaving school that day and breathed in.
 The Talori family was a noble one.
-But Satheri’s dad was really important as a Hlaalu-Empire liaison, and that meant the Rowenis were still pretty important.
+But Satheri’s dad had an important job as a Hlaalu-Empire liaison, and that meant the Rowenis were still a big deal.
 Plus, Serjo Talori liked outlanders and her stepmom was one, so she’d probably be okay with going to the seminar.

 “Serjo Talori!”
 Satheri called out.
-“Forgive my intrusion, but I humbly ask for your attention, only for a moment!”
+“Forgive my intrusion, but I humbly ask for your attention.”

 “Thank you, Serjo Talori.”
 Satheri gathered her thoughts.
 Might sound weird if she were too formal.
 “Uh, so Sera Morgendorffer is going to be holding a fashion seminar this Middas.”